 In most cases, dry orgasm isn't harmful.
-But talk to your doctor about it to be sure your condition isn't caused by an underlying problem that needs attention.
-If you have dry orgasms and are attempting to father a child, you may need treatment to get your partner pregnant.
+But talk to your doctor about it to be sure your condition isn't caused by an underlying medical condition that needs attention.
+If you have dry orgasms and are attempting to father a child, you might need treatment to get your partner pregnant.

 Jan.
 12, 2018

 - Wein AJ, et al., eds.
 Disorders of male orgasm and ejaculation.
 In: Campbell-Walsh Urology.
 11th ed.
 Philadelphia, Pa.: Elsevier; 2016. https://www.clinicalkey.com.
 Accessed May 29, 2017.

 - Cancer can affect a man's ability to ejaculate.
 American Cancer Society. https://www.cancer.org/treatment/treatments-and-side-effects/physical-side-effects/fertility-and-sexual-side-effects/sexuality-for-men-with-cancer/ejaculation-and-treatment.html.
 Accessed May 29, 2017.

 - What can cause premature, delayed or dry orgasms?
 National Health Service. http://www.nhs.uk/chq/Pages/causes-of-ejaculation-problems.aspx.
 Accessed May 29, 2017.